 The difficult bit about this walk is getting there.
 French Pass is a historic detour route from the Rai Valley (off State Highway 6 connecting Blenheim to Nelson).
-Check out French Pass road trip for details.
-Outstanding no exit road trip on gravel winding roads through rolling farmland, epic views of the Sounds and the extraordinary sight of the treacherous tidal surges between Te Aumiti French Pass and D’Urville Island.
+Check out the French Pass road trip for details.
+Outstanding, however, the trip is on a no-exit road trip on gravel winding roads.
+Take in views of rolling farmland, epic views of the Sounds, and the extraordinary sight of the treacherous tidal surges between Te Aumiti French Pass and D’Urville Island.

 Wither Hills farm park offers a brilliant range of walking and mountain biking tracks on a 1,100ha working sheep and cattle farm just minutes from Blenheim’s town centre.
 Either climb to the lookout points for sweeping views of Cloudy Bay or stroll along the base of the hills.
 Mountain biking.
 There are trails for all skills.
 The basic single track Rifle Range Trail along the base of the hills to the difficult Mt Vernon Traverse over the ridgelines offer choice.
 You can ride to the park from Blenheim centre, using the Taylor River Trail to the Taylor Dam Reserve.

 Best Bits travel guide is published by nzjane.com.
 Owned and managed by PacificJane Ltd.